Our Story

 Academy Stories

-Our mission from the beginning has been to support develop and improve.
-We now have the majority of our schools that have undertaken Ofsted inspections while being members of Aquila.
-Many of these had been graded as inadequate or requiring improvement prior to the trust taking over their management are now graded good and two are outstanding.
+Our mission from the beginning has been to support, develop and improve.
+The majority of our schools that have undertaken Ofsted inspections while being members of Aquila.
+All schools which had been graded as inadequate (or requiring improvement) prior to the trust taking over their management are now graded good and two are outstanding.
 Some of these schools had never received a good or better judgement prior to them joining the trust so our record of achievement speaks for itself.

 English Hub